Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 No, PMCIDs do not have to be included in Table 5 for competing renewal applications.
 If an award is to be made, the PI will submit their My NCBI report for their student publications.
 See NIH NOT OD-16-004 requirement to report PMC information on publications that arose from work conducted by the trainee while supported by the training grant will be moved to the Just-in-Time process.

-Yes, these may be cited in the application.
+Yes, these may be cited in the application - see the table instructions.
 Please see the guidance on definitions, citations, and selection of interim research product repositories (NOT-OD-17-050).

 Tables 8A: Program Outcomes: Predoctoral

-In Part III (only for new applications and predoctoral renewal/revision applications requesting an expansion to predoctoral support), list sequentially all students graduating from the proposed program in the last 5 years who would have been eligible for appointment, if an NIH or other HHS training or related award were available (in most cases, these will be U.S. citizens or permanent residents).
-For each student, provide the information described in Part I, items 1-3 and 5-8, above.
-Summarize the data from Parts I-III (as applicable) in the Research Training Program Plan, either in the Program Plan Section or the Progress Report Section, as appropriate.
+In Part II: Recent Graduates, list sequentially all students graduating from the proposed program in the last 5 years who would have been eligible for appointment, if an NIH or other HHS training or related award were available (in most cases, these will be U.S. citizens or permanent residents).
+For each student, provide the information described in Part I above, except “Summary of Support During Training.”

 Yes, these fellowship awards should be included for grant support.
 Predoctoral fellowships should be included in the "Summary of Support During Training" column.
 Postdoctoral fellowships should appear in the "Subsequent Grants" column.
 You should follow your students and those that you list as "clearly associated" during the time they are in grad school and afterward for a total of 15 years.
 The PI should be reporting research or fellowships awards they obtain as postdocs and as independent researchers.